Thursday, April 9, 2015

 What do the butter and sugar change into?

 Digestibility was big business in the era of scientific cookery.
-Analysts carefully dissected everything to see whether it aided digestion, was indigestible, took too long to digest, etc. However, the state of nutrition as a scientific field being what it was around the 1890s, it was not the best time to attempt to digest the latest dishes to come out of the scientific kitchen.
+Analysts carefully dissected everything to see whether it aided digestion, was indigestible, took too long to digest, etc. However, the state of nutrition as a scientific field being what it was around the 1890s, it was not a good time to digest the latest dishes to come out of the scientific kitchen.
+Leafy greens strained the stomach unless boiled to a paste, and excess spices caused undefined digestive difficulties.
 Digestibility also spilled over into the world of advertising in amusing ways.
 Shortening was digestible, lard was digestible, sugar was digestible (and a great source of energy!).

 Pictured: a great source of energy!